Join the club and enjoy personal loans with competitive interest rates and simplified payments.

 - No prepayment penalties.
 You can make additional payments towards your Lending Club personal loan as often as you want.
 Paying your loan ahead of time will help you reduce the interest you pay.

 - Pay lower interest.
-If you have outstanding loans and credit card debts that charge high interest, you can get a Lending Club personal loan to consolidate your existing high interest debts.
+If you have outstanding loans and/or credit card debts that charge high interest, you can get a Lending Club personal loan to consolidate those existing high-interest debts.

 - Fixed rates and payments.
 These personal loans come with fixed interest rates that remain the same for the entire loan term.

 - Boost your credit score.
 If you pay off your credit card debts, or consolidate your outstanding debts, you can improve your credit score.
 Lending Club reports that more than 75% borrowers who take this route experience an increase in their FICO scores within three months.

 Details of Lending Club’s other offerings are as follows: